The Radical Commons Working Group

 (2) A gap in the application of rigorous Ostrom Workshop methods to topics of political contention, namely: sites of commoning behaviors, social arrangements & spatial resources unique to social movements and generalized social struggle, including but not limited to: occupied public squares & parks, pools of debt, pools of material waste, squatted buildings & autonomous zones.

-We seek to stir these conversations and create situations where dialogue is emergent, in the absence of abject evasion.
+We seek to stir these conversations and create situations where dialogue is emergent.
 To this end, we will seek to publicize demonstrations, events, and talks that contribute to bridging these worlds, not only for the sake of conceptual clarity and enhanced analyses but for the transformative manifestation of emancipatory commons potentialities.

 We sponsor the Critical Commons Caucus for the 2014 Workshop on the Ostrom Workshop, we host a Marx Reading Group, and we host "radical" speakers and collectives with insights on the commons.